allejo/allejo.io/_posts/2018-03-02-bzflag-tutorial-pt-9.md

 ## Registering Custom Flags

 Planet MoFo is known for its custom flags, so let's first explain how we create those custom flags.
 The BZFS API has a `bz_RegisterCustomFlag()` function, which is used for defining our flag's definition.
-Once the flag is defined and the plug-in is loaded, map makers and server owners can simple use `+f` to add those flags to a map.
+Once the flag is defined and the plug-in is loaded, map makers and server owners can simply use `+f` to add those flags to a map.

 ```cpp
 bz_RegisterCustomFlag(const char* abbr, const char* name, const char* helpString, bz_eShotType shotType, bz_eFlagQuality quality)